Lecrapouille/TimedPetriNetEditor/README.md

 [MaxPlus](https://github.com/Lecrapouille/MaxPlus.jl) Julia package which contains tutorials explaining more deeply this algebra.

-The min-plus algebra is in this case less convenient since dater form is more friendly than the counter form since delays are shorter.
+The min-plus algebra is, in this case, less convenient since dater form is more friendly than the counter form since delays are shorter.
 Indeed, in a real-time system the number of resources (tokens) are reduced compared to duration needed to perform tasks (duration on arcs) which can be very long.
 And, thanks to the